Eye Injuries Affecting your Daily Life

 At play or with children

-• Let your child play with toys that are appropriate for his age and activity level
+• Let your child play with appropriate toys for his age and activity level.

-• Wear recommended eye gears at the sports and recreational activities
+• Wear recommended eye gear at sports and recreational activities

-• Stay with your child while he use sharp objects related to art and crafts
+• Stay with your child while he uses sharp objects related to art and crafts

-• During sports and activities wear helmet with a polycarbonate face mask
+• During sports and activities, wear a helmet with a polycarbonate face mask

-• Keep distance from items in playgrounds which could pose threat to eye
+• Keep your distance from items in playgrounds that could pose a threat to the eye

 • Keep your child away from fireworks

-• At the school, advise your child to wear protective eye wear while performing any laboratory experiments
+• At the school, advise your child to wear protective eyewear while performing laboratory experiments.

-• Try to keep your child away from lawnmowers in use as dust or debris may be projected into air
+• Keep your child away from lawnmowers, as dust or debris may be projected into the air.

-One must follow preventive measures while working or at home because a number of people are blinded every year from work related eye injuries.
-So stop being careless and protect your eye which is the basic thing to keep your vision healthy and strong throughout life.
+One must follow preventive measures while working or at home because several people experience eye problems yearly from work-related eye injuries.
+Be careful and protect your eyes to keep your vision healthy and strong throughout life.

 The following two tabs change content below.